 EARLY HUMAN EXPERIMENT conducted by Mechoulam involved "a delicious cake" baked by his wife Dahlia with portions containing 10 milligrams of THC (and an unspiked cake for control purposes).
-Five of the Mechoulams' friends ingested THC in a social setting, and their responses anxiety].
-Most just feel kind of a little bit disoriented.
-Just maybe a little bit sedated.
-Maybe a little bit open to discussion and socially open to whatever is being discussed."
+Five of the Mechoulams' friends ingested THC in a social setting, and their responses were carefully observed.
+These responses ran the now familiar gamut ranging from pleasant social disinhibition to unpleasant anxiety.
+Illustrations by IvanArt.

-The Scientist from previous page -
+The Scientist from previous page